ProfessionalWiki/chameleon/docs/legal.md

 Some cases I can think of:
 * Right now the preferred installation method is to use Composer to install Chameleon and all its dependencies.
-This way I can always claim, that the skin is not distributed with the packages it depends on, and thus does not need to take care of their licenses.
+This way I can maintain, that the skin is not distributed with the packages it depends on, and thus does not need to take care of their licenses.
 However, should I want to provide a tarball with the skin and all its dependencies I would have to more carefully check license compatibility.
 * Chameleon itself might become part of a tarball, e.g. some pre-build, pre-configured wiki for I don't know what purpose.
-* Parts of the skin might actually be included in MW core.
-E.g. there is a menu-building class proposed for MediaWiki, that would have a functionality similar to what's contained in Chameleon.
-See https://gerrit.wikimedia.org/r/#/c/108045/  (Ok, this is rather far-fetched, but not completely impossible.)
+* Parts of the skin might be included in other software.
-* If I get it right, it might be possible to use this skin (or a derivative) for other frameworks.
+* If I get it right, it might be possible to use this skin (or a derivative) for other frameworks than MediaWiki.
 Didn't look into that, but it's conceivable.
 * I might want to include some code from elsewhere that requires a license change.
 Although admittedly the GPL is at the more restrictive end of the scale, so including software with less restrictive licenses is usually not a problem.
-On the other hand MediaWiki on GPL2 would have for example have a major problem including Apache licensed libraries.
 * Well, and finally there may be some shiny new GPL4 in the future, that protects against whatever new scheme the big, bad industry has come up with.
   For an example of such a situation see the article [Why Upgrade to